Navigating the WriteShop Course Schedule

 The lesson plans in your TM act as your organizational guide.
-They tell you what to teach next.
-The TM is always your main resource.
-In a supporting role, PlayWith Education’s website is a helpful director.
+In a supporting role, PlayWith Education’s website is a helpful director because the videos present everything for you.
+You do not have to add anything to the material being shown.
 As students finish one segment, the next one will unlock.
 Therefore, they will know what to do next by which module is available to view.

-Students watch the film and then do that day's work.
-As the schedule above shows, Day Two is the only one that does not start with a video, but kids will know what to do because they finish the Skill Builder worksheet that they started the day before.
+Students watch the film, read the Student Workbook, and then do that day’s work.
+The only day that does not start with a video is Day Two for the Option One—Normal Schedule, but kids will know what to do because they finish the Skill Builder worksheet that they started the day before.

 The pages to read in the Student Manual are mentioned in the day’s movie.
-The bottom line is that they will read each page in each lesson.
-As teens get used to the routine, they become expert at coordinating the book with the assignments
+The bottom line is that they will read every page in each lesson.
+As teens get used to the routine, they become expert at coordinating the book with the assignments.

 Differences Between the Videos and the Teacher’s Manual

-We have broken the teaching segments into short easily-digestible pieces over the course of two weeks instead of presenting it all on Day One (as the TM does).
-Therefore, the website’s schedule deviates from the chart on Page 18 of the TM in two ways:
+We have broken the teaching segments into short easily-digestible pieces instead of presenting it all on Day One (as the TM does).
+Therefore, the website’s schedule deviates from the chart on Page 18 and 19 of the TM in two ways: